2025

 UK Nursery and Baby Equipment Retailing Market Report 2025

-The nursery and baby equipment market remains somewhat insulated due to its essential nature.
-However, declining birth rates and the slow recovery of consumer finances continue to suppress demand.
-The market has also become increasingly polarised, with higher-income parents increasingly opting to buy new items, while those with tighter budgets are turning more often to second-hand options.
+The baby equipment market has become increasingly polarised in the UK, with higher-income parents increasingly opting to buy new items, while those with tighter budgets are turning more often to second-hand options.

 The recovery of consumer finances, albeit slow, will encourage parents to prioritise value for money over simply seeking the lowest price.
 This shift creates opportunities for premium products that offer durability and long-term value, as opposed to more affordable second-hand options that may require frequent replacement.
 Meanwhile, the gifting market presents a promising avenue for growth, offering a potential lifeline in a category facing subdued consumer spending.